 Check that no one else is operating a group at the same time in the area.
 You can often do this via your local authority’s Family Information Service, who may also be able to list your group on the local authority website.
 Children’s centres, nurseries, primary schools and libraries in the area may also be willing to help publicise your group, and health visitors may help to pass on information too.

-How do I run a brilliant baby and toddler group?
+How do I run a brilliant baby group?

 Involving parents from the start will help maintain high standards and retain volunteers.
 Activities should be designed to support a young child’s developing skills such as communication and motor skills, e.g. sand and water activities, mark-making, board books and action songs.